-Our Wee Care Preschoolers have been having a great summer!
-We have hunted for dinosaur bones, made pop rockets, went "under the sea" for a week, had a "pirate adventure" and then a "magical" week.
+Our Wee Care preschoolers have been having a great summer!
+We dressed in red, white & blue & enjoyed rocket pops, decorated flags, went "to the beach" for a week, swam with large sea creatures and then explored nature.

 We are looking forward to another month of fun-filled weeks to keep everyone busy and happy!
-Check out your August activity calendar at the back of this newsletter.
-Copies will also be posted in each classroom near the sign-in sheet.
+Check out your August activity calendar posted out on our Parent Board along with our daily summaries of what we did each day.
 Summer will end all too soon and we will start up our new "school year" the day after Labor Day with our regular curriculum.